 Our destination was Lake Paladru, much lower down.
 A series of tiny descending lanes took us to the D50, a big, busy road lined with houses and factories.
 It also had footpaths on both sides, so we had no trouble walking along it.

 Arriving at the main intersection of Paladru, we stopped at a bar for an Orangina, noting with pleasure that the restaurant at the adjoining hotel would be open this evening, but closed the following night.
 Luck was with us.

 The camping ground was almost a kilometre further on, along the shore of the lake, in a beautiful position looking over the water to the fields and woods on the opposite side.

 The reception was closed for lunch so we went in and flopped down gratefully on the grass in the shade of a plane tree, not bothering to put up our tent until later.

 Entertainment was provided by a mother and young son struggling to put up their tent, obviously for the first time.
-We thought of helping them, but then they got it up by themselves and no doubt felt very proud.
+We thought of helping them, but before we could make the offer they got it up by themselves, and no doubt felt very proud.